 - To regularly review the policy, procedures and practice in order to achieve best practice

 How we support our SEN pupils

 Special Educational Needs and/or a disability can affect many children throughout their school career and beyond.
 Whilst disabilities generally affect children long term, not all SEND difficulties should be seen as life-long.
 SEND is seen by our school as the child requiring provision that is additional to or different from the rest of the class.
-At Westerhope we understand that every child is unique and a carefully planned approach is needed.
+At Westerhope we understand that every child is unique and a carefully planned graduated approach is needed.